Former Canada Research Chair in Dead Sea Scrolls Studies

 The discovery of 2,000-year-parchments, now known as the Dead Sea Scrolls, in a cave in 1947 remains one of the most significant archaeological discoveries of the 20th century.
 Previously, modern translations of the Bible had been based on a Hebrew manuscript that is less than 1,000 years old.
 Now, for the first time, scholars who examine these documents are gaining fresh insights into the ancient roots of both rabbinic Judaism and early Christianity and their sacred texts.

-As the Canada Research Chair in Dead Sea Scrolls Studies, Dr. Flint is undertaking a variety of projects, including the completion of a monograph entitled The Dead Sea Scrolls and the Bible and the publication of the first complete Dead Sea Scrolls apparatus for a Hebrew Bible.
-As well, he is carrying on his work as the chief editor of a 17-volume series called The Text and Interpretation of Scripture at Qumran.
+As the Former Canada Research Chair in Dead Sea Scrolls Studies, Dr. Flint was undertaking a variety of projects, including the completion of a monograph entitled The Dead Sea Scrolls and the Bible and the publication of the first complete Dead Sea Scrolls apparatus for a Hebrew Bible.
+As well, he was carrying on his work as the chief editor of a 17-volume series called The Text and Interpretation of Scripture at Qumran.

-Dr. Flint's research is contributing to the scholarly understanding of the evolution of two of the world major religions and is ensuring that Canada's Dead Sea Scrolls Institute at Trinity Western University will continue to be one of the world's leading Centres for Dead Sea Scrolls research.
+Dr. Flint's research contributes to the scholarly understanding of the evolution of two of the world major religions and is ensuring that Canada's Dead Sea Scrolls Institute at Trinity Western University will continue to be one of the world's leading Centres for Dead Sea Scrolls research.